animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-You can individually configure different {data-store-name} components (`GATEWAY`, `HTTP`, `JMX`, `LOCATOR`, and `SERVER`) with SSL, or you can collectively configure them to use SSL by using the `CLUSTER` enumerated value.
+You can individually configure different GemFire components (`GATEWAY`, `HTTP`, `JMX`, `LOCATOR`, and `SERVER`) with SSL, or you can collectively configure them to use SSL by using the `CLUSTER` enumerated value.